-Another major factor helping to shape the design you do will be the limitations and or expectations placed on you.
-Discuss the known restrictions or physical expectations from the beginning of the process.
+Another major factor helping to shape the design you do will be the constraints and/ or expectations placed on you.
+Discuss the known physical restrictions from the beginning of the process.
 For example; is the design to be for children or adults, is it to be portable or made from recyclable materials?

 There may be also some aesthetic expectations the client has.
 For example; should the design look be minimal, futuristic, austere, like it was handcrafted.
 However, try not to use words like beautiful, attractive or stylish as these words mean different things to different people and convey no meaning themselves.